RENEWAL OF CDPH-RHB RADIOGRAPHY X-RAY SUPERVISOR & OPERATOR PERMIT (XSOP) - Required Every 2 Years (biennual) (Last Update 15-November-2022)

 Subjects related to the application of X-ray to the human body may include X-ray administration, X-ray management, X-ray pathology, X-ray diagnosis and X-ray quality control.
 However, subjects in MRI, Ultrasound, CPR, or other topics not related to the application of X-rays to the human body cannot be accepted.
 It is the responsibility of the certificate or permit holder to ascertain the acceptability of courses."

 The biennial x-ray requirement administered by the RHB is separate and distinct from the CA BCE annual chiropractic license renewal requirements.
+There is NO X-RAY CE REQUIREMENT TO RENEW A DC LICENSE.
+There is a biennial 10 hour x-ray CE requirement to renew a XSOP, which is managed separately by the CDPH-RHB.
 I recommend that every DC visit the BCE website at www.chiro.ca.gov (LINKS ALSO AT BOTTOM OF THIS PAGE) to confirm that any prospective post-graduate course is approved.

 BIENNIAL RENEWAL OF YOUR XSOP